Beginner's Guide to Watching Motorsports

 What kind of bikes race?

-At the MFJ GRAND PRIX, races are held in five classes that differ in machine size and engine displacement.
+At the MFJ GRAND PRIX, races are held in four classes that differ in machine size and engine displacement.

 Differences in Classes